-1. You have been asked to present the pros and cons of living in student residence which will be followed by a group discussion with your classmates.
-The general purpose and approach you should use is d.
-To terrify
+- 1. You have been asked to present the pros and cons of living in student residence which will be followed by a group discussion with your classmates.
+The general purpose and approach you should use is

 - a.
 To entertain

 - b.
 To inform

 - c.
 To persuade